tahoma2d/tahoma2d/doc/how_to_build_linux.md

 - Git
 - GCC or Clang
 - CMake
-  - confirmed to work with 3.4.1.
+  - confirmed to work with 3.4.1 and newer.
 - Qt5
   - http://download.qt.io/official_releases/qt/5.5/5.5.1/
 - Boost